Spellcasting Rules

 • Apply full normal damage from the attack plus 1 HP backlash.

-Arcane magic is riskier and more volatile than Divine magic.
+Arcane magic is riskier and more volatile than Divine magic, but is faster and often more powerful.

 Selecting Spells